Decoupling Understanding from Reasoning via Problem Space Mapping for Small-Scale Model Reasoning: Appendix A: Proof of Theorem 1

 \textbf{Step 1: Decompose regret by state-action pairs.} Let $\Delta(s, a) = \mu^*(s) - \mu(s, a)$ denote the suboptimality gap for action $a$ in state $s$.
 Let $N_T(s, a)$ be the number of times action $a$ is selected in state $s$ up to round $T$.
 Then, the total regret can be expressed as:

 where $a^*(s) = \arg\max_{a \in A} \mu(s, a)$.

 \textbf{Step 2: Bound regret for a single state.} Fix $s \in \mathcal{Q}$, and let $T_s = \sum_{a \in A} N_T(s, a)$ be the number of times state $s$ occurs.
 When in state $s$, the agent faces a standard multi-armed bandit problem with $|A|$ arms.
-By the UCB algorithm, the regret for state $s$ is bounded by \cite{auer2002finite, bubeck2012regret}:
+By the UCB algorithm, in the state-independent worst case, the regret for state $s$ is bounded by \cite{auer2002finite, lattimore2020bandit}:

 Since $T_s \leq T$, we have $\ln T_s \leq \ln T$, and thus:

 \textbf{Step 3: Sum over all states.} The total regret is the sum of the regrets over all states:

 Let $C_1 > 0$ be a constant such that $R_s \leq C_1 \sqrt{|A| \cdot T_s \cdot \ln T}$ for all $s \in \mathcal{Q}$.
 Then: